மணல்வெளி தன் சிறு துகளை

 Teach your children Newton’s different ‘Laws of Motion’ playfully!

-Advantages in playing marbles are many.
-Whether it be learning basic physics or basics of life per se -one’s action and probable reactions, focus, skill, reaching goal – this game applies to all!
+Advantages in playing marbles are many – whether it be learning basic physics or basics of life per se -one’s action and probable reactions; the need for focus and necessary skill to reach goal – this game provides all!

 How to play?

 Small glass marbles(about 1 cm in diameter) 2 – 5 marbles for each player

 A Shallow (heel-sized) hole is dug in the ground (if playing indoors, create a small goal post)